simsoll/frontend-first-assignment/handover.md

 # Design part
 Consider the following:
-* Lessons from Bauhaus?
  * Form Follows Function (Never sacrifice your message for your design.
 Focus on readability, narrative, and information.
 Use your design to reinforce your message, never the other way around.
- * Always a Connection Between Color and Shape (Blue correspond with the circle)
- * Clean, Powerful Typography Matters (Be as imaginative with your typography as you are with every other tool in your toolbox, but make sure it never detracts from your message.
-Remember the styles and values.)
- * You Don't Have to Abolish Capital Letters, But Sometimes It Helps (Make your design accessible.
-If you’re  hoping to appeal to a wide audience, avoid over-styling.
-Reduce your design to its most essential elements.)
- * Imitation is the Highest From of Flattery: Bauhaus is Everywhere (When you see a great graphic idea, be inspired)

 Based on the target audience and the primary use of the site, the goal of the design will be to have a simple and intuitive navigation, which enables the user to be productive and quickly find the needed tools or materials.
 The goal of the design should not be to draw the user in and keep him/her on the site, as both the construction workers and administration people main tasks using the website should not take very long time.